 When Zowe starts, a number of its microservices need to be given port numbers that they can use to allow access to their services.
+You can leave default values for components that are not in use.
 The two most important port numbers are the GATEWAY_PORT which is for access to the API gateway through which REST APIs can be viewed and accessed, and ZOWE_ZLUX_SERVER_HTTPS_PORT which is used to deliver content to client web browsers logging in to the Zowe desktop.
 All of the other ports are not typically used by clients and used for intra-service communication by Zowe.

-- CATALOG_PORT: The port the API catalog service will use. - DISCOVERY_PORT: The port the discovery service will use. - GATEWAY_PORT: The port the API gateway service will use.
-This port is used by REST API clients to access z/ OS services through the API mediation layer, so should be accessible to these clients.
-This is also the port used to log on to the API catalog web page through a browser. - JOBS_API_PORT: The port the jobs API service will use. - FILES_API_PORT: The port the files API service will use.

-- JES_EXPLORER_UI_PORT: The port the jes-explorer UI service will use. - MVS_EXPLORER_UI_PORT: The port the mvs-explorer UI service will use. - USS_EXPLORER_UI_PORT: The port the uss-explorer UI service will use. - ZOWE_ZLUX_SERVER_HTTPS_PORT: The port used by the Zowe desktop.
+- CATALOG_PORT: The port the API catalog service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - DISCOVERY_PORT: The port the discovery service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - GATEWAY_PORT: The port the API gateway service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY.
+This port is used by REST API clients to access z/OS services through the API mediation layer, so should be accessible to these clients.
+This is also the port used to log on to the API catalog web page through a browser. - JOBS_API_PORT: The port the jobs API service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - FILES_API_PORT: The port the files API service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - JES_EXPLORER_UI_PORT: The port the jes-explorer UI service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - MVS_EXPLORER_UI_PORT: The port the mvs-explorer UI service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - USS_EXPLORER_UI_PORT: The port the uss-explorer UI service will use.
+Used when LAUNCH_COMPONENT_GROUPS includes GATEWAY. - ZOWE_ZLUX_SERVER_HTTPS_PORT: The port used by the Zowe desktop.
+Used when LAUNCH_COMPONENT_GROUPS includes DESKTOP.
 It should be accessible to client machines with browsers wanting to log on to the Zowe desktop. - ZOWE_ZSS_SERVER_PORT: This port is used by the ZSS server.
+Used when LAUNCH_COMPONENT_GROUPS includes DESKTOP or ZSS.